motion/orbit/notes/site.md

 ## Your Data

 Orbit syncs data 100% privately to your device, we never even have access your keys.
-For once your Slack, Jira, Confluence, Gmail, Gdrive, and many other integrations can live privately, instantly, and easily accessible right on your desktop.
+For once your Slack, Jira, Confluence, Gmail, Drive, and many other integrations can live privately, instantly, and easily accessible right on your desktop.

 ## Your Apps